Travel Guide to Statue of Liberty

 How to visit the Statue of Liberty

-To purchase ticket you have to options.
+To purchase a ticket, you have two options.
 The first option is to go old school and purchase it in person at the box offices located close to both ferry departure points in New York City and New Jersey.
 You may find some long queues and sometimes you should spend a long time waiting.
-In order to solve this problem you can use the second way.
+In order to solve this problem, you can use the second way.
 You can purchase a ticket in advance, on the website dedicated to the ticket purchase.

 When to visit the Statue of Liberty

 As you need to take a ferry to visit the Statue of Liberty, and because there will be some queue, you need to make sure that you have chosen the right time to visit this fabulous sculpture.
-In this part of our guide to statue of Liberty we will give some tips about when to visit the attraction.
+In this part of our guide to the Statue of Liberty, we will give some tips about when to visit the attraction.

-For the beginning, try your best to plan your visit for some time with less crowd.
+In the beginning, try your best to plan your visit for some time with fewer crowds.
 As an example, during the period between April to September, that is the peak season of the attraction, there are some days that you need to stay in a queue for one or two hours just to get in the ferry.
 This problem exists during the Christmas and New Year’s holidays.

 The best time to visit the statue is the fall.
 In this season there is a moderate number of visitors to the statue, although New York City is lovely in that period.